Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/5-sign-in-dotnet-wpf/AppCreationScripts/README_STEPS.md

 > :warning: If you have never used **Microsoft Graph PowerShell** before, we recommend you go through the [App Creation Scripts Guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

+1. Ensure that you have PowerShell 7 or later which can be installed at [this link]([this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3)).
 1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
 1. For interactive process -in PowerShell, run: